-- Work less hours: Hire good trustworthy people and let them do their jobs.
+- Work less hours: Hire good, trustworthy people and let them do their jobs.

-- Say “yes less”: Don’t overextend your business by approving every request that you get from employees and customers.
+- Say “yes" less: Don’t overextend your business by approving every request that you get from employees and customers.
 Don’t be afraid to say no once and awhile.

 - Check your phone less: Create room for focus.
 By checking your email and phone twice a day this will allow you to focus on the business.

-Step 2: Keep you eyes on the prize:
+Keep your eyes on the prize:

 - Focus on impacting the bottom line: Look for new technologies that can help streamline your business and improve your customer experience.